Shalean1/shalean-system/BOOKING_SYSTEM_README.md

 ## Overview

-This is a full-stack multi-step booking form system for Shalean Cleaning Services.
+This is a full-stack multi-step booking form system for Bokkie Cleaning Services.
 The system allows users to book cleaning services without requiring login, integrates with Paystack for payments, sends confirmation emails, and stores bookings in JSON files.

 ## Features